-MGMT4335 Human Resource Management (3 Credits)
+MGMT-4335 Human Resource Management (3 Credits)

 This course examines the role of the human resource professional as a strategic partner in managing today's organizations.
 Students will examine the changing roles and responsibilities of human resources managers, the acceptance and integration of the human resources function as a full business partner, and the higher expectations placed on human resources leadership to make a significant contribution to the successful management of the organization.
-Students will explore the role managers and supervisors play in the successful management of the organization, policies and procedures, workplace diversity, and the role of human resources in a global economy.
+Students will explore the role managers and supervisors play in the successful management of the organization's human resources.
+Topics to be examined include the functions of Human Resource Management, relationships within the organization, policies and procedures, workplace diversity, and the role of human resources in a global economy.
 Human Resource Management deals with a wide range of activities by which organizations acquire, maintain, and utilize their workforces.

-MGMT4341 Change Process Management (3 Credits)
+MGMT-4341 Change Process Management (3 Credits)